mwimam/what-is-git/git-ref-merge-history/README.md

 git status
 ```

-use git <command> --help to see details abount commands
+use git "command" --help (without quotes) to see details about command